Hi there! I'm glad you found me!

 This is perhaps my strongest mbti-letter.
 I hate making decisions.
 I'm really good at seeing and articulating all of the options, and I may even have a strong opinion about which one is the best, but I often need help committing to a particular course of action.

-I've written lots of Scala, lots of python, and lots of embedded C/C++ (though it's been a while).
+I love to deliver working, tested, well-documented code.
+I've written lots of Scala, Python, and embedded C/C++ (though it's been a while).
 I've built drivers and web apps, utility scripts and libraries, frameworks and microservices.

 I love VIM.
-I've contributed to several OSS projects.
+I've published and contributed to several OSS projects.
 I prefer the command line.
-Antergos is currently my distro of choice.
+By the way I use Arch.